bugsbugsbux/notes-on-nix/notes-on-nix.md

 ```

 Nix **function**s are anonymous (so called "lambdas") closures which
 only take a single argument.
-Anonymous means they do not have a name,
+Anonymous means they do not have a name;
 but as they are values, they may be bound to a name in the usual way.
 Closure means a function knows about variables in its parent scopes from
 the time it was defined.
 This lets one implement multi-argument